Ronald A. Rasband

-Ronald A. Rasband (born February 6, 1951) is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Ronald Anderson Rasband (born February 6, 1951) is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He has been a general authority of the church since 2000.
-Currently, he is the ninth most senior apostle in the church.
+Currently, he is the eighth most senior apostle in the church.

 Early life

 Rasband was born in Salt Lake City, Utah, to Rulon Hawkins Rasband and Verda Anderson.
 He graduated from Olympus High School and later served a mission for the LDS Church in the Eastern States Mission.
 The mission was headquartered in New York City and encompassed the whole New York Metro area, while also stretching into western New York and Pennsylvania.
 He spent much of his mission assigned to areas of the city mainly consisting of co-op apartments.
 Rasband studied at the University of Utah.

 After Rasband returned from his mission, he married Melanie Twitchell in 1973 and they are the parents of five children.